devmentor416/dm-tools/.templates/default/README.md

 Here are the benefits you will enjoy right out of the gate:

-- Quick start
+- ✅ Quick start
-- Best practices
+- ✅ Best practices
-- Build system
+- ✅ Build system
-- Code in TypeScript
+- ✅ Code in TypeScript
-- Code TypeScript Modules
+- ✅ Easy no IDE debugging
-- HTML live edit and preview
+- ✅ HTML, CSS & Sass live edit and preview
-- Error logging
+- ✅ Error logging
-- Code linting
+- ✅ Code linting
-- Code formatting
+- ✅ Code formatting
-- Unit testing
+- ✅ Unit testing
-- Code coverage
+- ✅ Code coverage
-- Document generation
+- ✅ Document generation
-- Git commit hooks
+- ✅ Git commit hooks
-- Continuous integration (under research)

 ## Creating a Project